Reports of Value's Death May Be Greatly Exaggerated

 The analysis uses two profitability measures—return on equity and earnings yield—and eight value strategies.

-The regression analysis finds that post-2007 two sources account for value’s underperformance: 1) rising valuations of growth stocks and 2) an oversampling of bad luck.
+The regression analysis finds that in the post-2007 period two sources account for value’s underperformance: 1) rising valuations of growth stocks and 2) an oversampling of bad luck.
 The latter result is not surprising given that the analysis covers the exact period during which value underperformed.

 The Role of Intangibles